California State Teachers Retirement System Sells 18,854 Shares of The Trade Desk, Inc. (NASDAQ:TTD)

-California State Teachers Retirement System trimmed its holdings in shares of The Trade Desk, Inc. (NASDAQ:TTD) by 2.4% during the third quarter, Holdings Channel.com reports.
+California State Teachers Retirement System decreased its stake in shares of The Trade Desk, Inc. (NASDAQ:TTD) by 2.4% in the 3rd quarter, Holdings Channel reports.
 The fund owned 752,067 shares of the technology company’s stock after selling 18,854 shares during the quarter.
-California State Teachers Retirement System’s holdings in Trade Desk were worth $52,870,000 as of its most recent filing with the SEC.
+California State Teachers Retirement System’s holdings in Trade Desk were worth $52,870,000 as of its most recent SEC filing.

-A number of other large investors have also added to or reduced their stakes in the stock.
-Morgan Stanley grew its holdings in shares of Trade Desk by 21.6% during the 3rd quarter.
-Morgan Stanley now owns 25,373,248 shares of the technology company’s stock valued at $1,783,739,000 after purchasing an additional 4,509,355 shares during the last quarter.
-Private Advisor Group LLC grew its holdings in shares of Trade Desk by 86.0% during the 3rd quarter.
-Private Advisor Group LLC now owns 70,277 shares of the technology company’s stock valued at $4,939,000 after purchasing an additional 32,488 shares during the last quarter.
-Blue Zone Wealth Advisors LLC grew its holdings in shares of Trade Desk by 4.3% during the 3rd quarter.
-Blue Zone Wealth Advisors LLC now owns 71,282 shares of the technology company’s stock valued at $5,011,000 after purchasing an additional 2,962 shares during the last quarter.
-Hudock Inc. grew its holdings in shares of Trade Desk by 105.3% during the 3rd quarter.
-Hudock Inc. now owns 780 shares of the technology company’s stock valued at $54,000 after purchasing an additional 400 shares during the last quarter.
-Finally, Victory Capital Management Inc. boosted its position in Trade Desk by 1.6% during the 3rd quarter.
-Victory Capital Management Inc. now owns 1,098,806 shares of the technology company’s stock worth $77,246,000 after buying an additional 17,686 shares during the period.
-59.77% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds also recently modified their holdings of TTD.
+Eaton Vance Management boosted its holdings in Trade Desk by 3.1% during the third quarter.
+Eaton Vance Management now owns 87,513 shares of the technology company’s stock worth $5,970,000 after purchasing an additional 2,598 shares during the last quarter.
+Royal Bank of Canada boosted its holdings in Trade Desk by 15.4% during the third quarter.
+Royal Bank of Canada now owns 685,810 shares of the technology company’s stock worth $48,211,000 after purchasing an additional 91,650 shares during the last quarter.
+Morgan Stanley boosted its holdings in Trade Desk by 21.6% during the third quarter.
+Morgan Stanley now owns 25,373,248 shares of the technology company’s stock worth $1,783,739,000 after purchasing an additional 4,509,355 shares during the last quarter.
+Zacks Investment Management boosted its holdings in Trade Desk by 6.6% during the third quarter.
+Zacks Investment Management now owns 42,701 shares of the technology company’s stock worth $3,002,000 after purchasing an additional 2,641 shares during the last quarter.
+Finally, Greytown Advisors Inc. boosted its holdings in Trade Desk by 3.8% during the third quarter.
+Greytown Advisors Inc. now owns 7,111 shares of the technology company’s stock worth $500,000 after purchasing an additional 263 shares during the last quarter.
+59.77% of the stock is owned by institutional investors.

-Several equities research analysts recently commented on TTD shares.
-Needham & Company LLC lifted their target price on shares of Trade Desk from $100.00 to $115.00 and gave the stock a “buy” rating in a research report on Thursday, December 2nd.
-Stephens upgraded shares of Trade Desk to an “overweight” rating and lifted their target price for the stock from $92.00 to $100.00 in a research report on Tuesday, November 9th.
-KeyCorp boosted their price target on shares of Trade Desk from $90.00 to $100.00 and gave the stock an “overweight” rating in a research report on Tuesday, November 9th.
-DA Davidson boosted their price target on shares of Trade Desk from $95.00 to $105.00 and gave the stock a “buy” rating in a research report on Tuesday, November 9th.
-Finally, Oppenheimer lifted their price objective on shares of Trade Desk from $95.00 to $100.00 and gave the company an “outperform” rating in a research note on Monday, November 8th.
-Five investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of “Buy” and a consensus price target of $99.17.
+A number of brokerages have commented on TTD.
+Oppenheimer increased their price target on shares of Trade Desk from $95.00 to $100.00 and gave the company an “outperform” rating in a research note on Monday, November 8th.
+Royal Bank of Canada increased their price target on shares of Trade Desk from $98.00 to $105.00 and gave the company an “outperform” rating in a research note on Tuesday, November 9th.
+Wells Fargo & Company increased their price target on shares of Trade Desk from $115.00 to $120.00 and gave the company an “overweight” rating in a research note on Tuesday, November 9th.
+Needham & Company LLC increased their price target on shares of Trade Desk from $100.00 to $115.00 and gave the company a “buy” rating in a research note on Thursday, December 2nd.
+Finally, Susquehanna Bancshares increased their price target on shares of Trade Desk from $105.00 to $115.00 and gave the company a “positive” rating in a research note on Tuesday, November 9th.
+Five investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of $99.17.

 The Trade Desk, Inc offers a technology platform for advertising buyers.
 It operates through United States and International geographical segments.
 The firm’s products include audio advertising, mobile advertising, native advertising, data management platform, cross-device targeting, and inventory and marketplaces.